edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Let's test that we can connect to the newly started instance.
 To do so, run:

 .. code-block:: bash

     edgedb instance start fastapi_crud

 You should be connected to the database instance and able to see a prompt similar to this:

 ::
     EdgeDB 1.2+5aecabc (repl 1.1.1+5bb8bad)
     Type \help for help, \quit to quit. edgedb>

 You can start writing queries here.
 However, we haven't talked about the shape of our data yet.

 Schema design
 =============

 The event management system will have two entities—**events** and **users**.
 Each *event* can have an optional link to a *user*.
 The goal is to create API endpoints that'll allow us to fetch, create, update, and delete the entities while maintaining their relationships.

 EdgeDB allows us to declaratively define the structure of the entities.
 If you've worked with SQLAlchemy or Django ORM, you might refer to these declarative schema definitions as *models*.
-By default, EdgeDB CLI looks for these schema definitions in the `dbschema/default.esdl` module.
+By default, EdgeDB CLI looks for these schema definitions in the ``dbschema/default.esdl`` module.
 You can also create new modules in this directory and call the types from one module to another.
-However, for now, we'll define our entities in the `default.esdl` module.
+However, for now, we'll define our entities in the ``default.esdl`` module.
 This is how our datatypes look:

 .. code-block:: esdl

     # dbschema/default.esdl

     module default {
-    abstract type AuditLog {
+    abstract type Auditable {
-      annotation description := "Add 'create_at' and 'update_at' properties to all types.";
       property created_at -> datetime {
         default := datetime_current();
       }
     }

-    type User extending AuditLog {
+    type User extending Auditable {
-      annotation description := "Event host.";
       required property name -> str {
         constraint exclusive;
         constraint max_len_value(50);
       };
     }

-    type Event extending AuditLog {
+    type Event extending Auditable {
-      annotation description := "Some grand event.";
       required property name -> str {
         constraint exclusive;
         constraint max_len_value(50);